Notes on the Geography of Spain: The City of Cordoba

-The Vandals occupied it only briefly, however, before being replaced later in the sixth century by the Visigoths.
-The Latin-speaking Visigoths soon confronted the Muslims, whom they called "Moors" from the Latin name for North Africa, Maurus.
-That name survives not only in Mauretania but elsewhere, for example in the Philippines, where the Spanish called the Muslims of Mindanao Moros.
-It survives also in the name Matamoros, "slayer of the Moors".
+The Vandals were replaced in the sixth century by the Visigoths, Latin-speakers who soon confronted the advancing Muslims, whom they called "Moors" from the Latin name for North Africa, Maurus.
+(That name survives not only in Mauretania but elsewhere, for example in the Philippines, where the Spanish called the Muslims of Mindanao Moros.
+It survives also in the name Matamoros, "slayer of the Moors".)

 The Muslim army, led by the Berber general Tarik-ibn-Zeyad arrived in 711.
 (Gibraltar is named for their general: Jebel al-Tarik or the Mountain of Tarik.)
-His army, composed mostly of North African Berbers, fought and conquered almost all of Spain in the name of the Ummayad caliph in Damascus.
-In 750, however, Marwan II, along with his family, was slaughtered by the founders of the Abbasid dynasty.
+His army, composed mostly of Berbers, fought and conquered almost all of Spain in the name of the Ummayad caliph in Damascus.
+In 750, however, the caliph Marwan II, along with his family, was slaughtered by the founders of the Abbasid dynasty.
 Only one of the Ummayads escaped, the young Abdel Rahman I. He fled to al-Andalus, as far as possible from the threatening Abbasids.
 There he took charge of al-Andalous and in 756 declared it an emirate, a province of the caliphate.
 Functionally, however, it was independent of Baghdad.
 Such was its ambiguous status for almost 300 years, until Abdel Rahman III took advantage of Abbasid weakness--this was the time of the schism that produced the Shiites--and elevated himself to the position of caliph, successor to the Prophet.
 The Caliphate of Cordoba lasted about a century, during which it continued to control lands as far north as Toledo and Zaragoza.
-A Berber revolt shortly after 1,000, however, destroyed it, and in its place arose a mosaic of independent kingdoms (the taifa, or "faction" kingdoms).
+A Berber revolt shortly after 1,000, however, destroyed the caliphate, and in its place arose a mosaic of independent kingdoms, the taifa or "faction" kingdoms).
 They in turn were replaced by the Berber Almohads, who transferred the capital of al-Andalus from Cordoba to Seville.
-Shortly thereafter, in 1236, Cordoba was lost to the Muslims in the wave of the Reconquest.
+Shortly thereafter, in 1236, Cordoba was lost to the Muslims during the Reconquest.

-Al-Makkari, who shortly after 1600 compiled a history of Andalucia, set out to describe "Cordova,--the seat of a mighty empire which subdued all its enemies," and he describes "its [once] blessed mosque, built by the Beni Umeyyah, filled with all sorts of rarities, and ornamented with dazzling magnificence... " Two hundred years later, however, in the 1830s, the English hispanophile Richard Ford visited Cordoba and shook his head in disbelief: Cordoba, he wrote, "contained in the tenth century nearly a million inhabitants, 300 mosques, 900 baths, and 600 inns.
+Al-Makkari, who shortly after 1600 compiled a history of Andalucia, set out to describe "Cordova,--the seat of a mighty empire which subdued all its enemies."
+He describes "its [once] blessed mosque, built by the Beni Umeyyah, filled with all sorts of rarities, and ornamented with dazzling magnificence... " Two hundred years later, however, in the 1830s, Richard Ford visited Cordoba and shook his head in disbelief.
+Cordoba, he wrote, "contained in the tenth century nearly a million inhabitants, 300 mosques, 900 baths, and 600 inns.
 It withered under the Spaniard; and is now a dirty, benighted, ill-provided, decaying place...."
 For visitors, he continued, "a day will suffice for everything..."

 The plains of the Guadalquivir, with Cordoba in the distance and the ruins of the mosque of Medina Azahara in the right foreground.
 The intervening ground a thousand years ago was closely cultivated: Al-Makkari quotes an unnamed author, for example, who says that "numerous springs and winding brooks irrigate and fertilize the neighboring fields and farms, which in point of extent, careful cultivation, and abundant produce, have nowhere their equal in the world."